|

 the responsibility of the user and is in no way automated by the presence of a

 recommendation lozenge in the service user's record in MaST.
-Healthcare

-requisite skills and knowledge to safely carry out the role.
+have the requisite skills and knowledge to safely carry out the role.

 ·